[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 An internal EU report, last November, said Europe feared "the unravelling of the Ethiopian state" and the creation of millions of refugees if the war got worse.

-And it feared that instability could spread to neighbouring Djibouti, Eritrea, and Somalia.
+And it feared instability could spread to neighbouring Djibouti, Eritrea, and Somalia.

-The Ethiopia conflict is just one of several in the EU's southern neighbourhood, including also those in Libya, Israel, the Sahel, and Syria.
+The Ethiopia conflict is just one of several in the EU's southern neighbourhood, including ones in Libya, Israel, the Sahel, and Syria.

 Meanwhile, Europe's eastern flank is also becoming increasingly volatile.